-National insurance is compulsory for everyone who works or lives permanently in the Netherlands.
+National insurance is mandatory for everyone who works or lives permanently in the Netherlands.
 The schemes are the following:

 With the exception of the General Child Benefit Act, the Dutch Tax and Customs Administration collects the contributions for these national insurances.
-Employers withhold these contributions from their employees’ wages (payroll tax), which they subsequently pay to the Dutch Tax and Customs Administration.
-The Dutch Social Insurance Bank (Sociale Verzekeringsbank, SVB) pays the actual benefits.
+Employers withhold these contributions from their employees’ wages as the payroll tax.
+They subsequently pay this to the Dutch Tax and Customs Administration.
+The Dutch Social Insurance Bank (‘Sociale Verzekeringsbank’ – SVB) pays the actual benefits to the employee.

 Employee Insurance Schemes

-In the Netherlands, these employee insurance schemes are compulsory for every employee:
+In the Netherlands, these employee insurance schemes are mandatory for every employee:

-Employers pay the contributions on behalf of their employees to the Dutch Tax and Customs Administration (Belastingdienst).
+Employers pay the contributions on behalf of their employees to the Dutch Tax and Customs Administration (‘Belastingdienst’).
 These contributions are part of the payroll tax.
 Employers pay a low unemployment benefit (WW) contribution for employees with a fixed-term contract and a high unemployment benefit (WW) contribution for employees with a flexible contract.
-The Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) arranges payment of employee benefits.
+The Employee Insurance Agency (‘Uitvoeringsinstituut Werknemersverzekeringen’ – UWV) organizes the payment of employee benefits.